Why refinance now?

 - Your current loan amount: $500,000

-Find out how much your current interest rate is and use it as a point of reference.
+So find out how much your current interest rate is, and see if you can get a cheaper rate.

 Compare rates and learn how to refinance